Skip to main content

 What to Pack

-SPF 50+ sunscreen and wide-brimmed hat - UV index reaches 8 during peak hours (11am-3pm) with strong reflection off Lake Champlain
+SPF 50+ sunscreen and reapply frequently - UV index of 8 means you can burn in under 20 minutes, especially with reflection off Lake Champlain amplifying exposure

 Insider Knowledge